mwz-cg/playground-react/markdowns/counter.md

 * a JSX template is a tree and as such it must have a single root element.
 If your rendering function returns several elements, you'll have to put them in a single top-level element like a `<div>`.
 * a JSX expression is just syntactic sugar that is transformed at build time into a JavaScript expression.
 This means that if you want to have a newline between a `return` statement and the JSX expression for readability, you must surround the JSX expression with parentheses.
 Otherwise, as stated in the ECMAScript standard, Automatic Semicolon Insertion will insert a semicolon before your expression, because there should not be a line terminator between a `return` statement and its value (if it has one).
+* when you generate a list of elements, each element should have a `key` property with a distinct value, for performance reasons.
+If you don't do that, the code will still compile, but you'll see warnings in the console.

 Fix the code below to follow these rules: